jacobvarner/hoops-jacobvarner/_posts/2020-8-18-sec-in-the-nba-draft-1980s-overview.md

 ![1980s NBA Drafts team-by-team overview][image11]

-Kentucky once again had the most players selected in this decade, but many of the other current SEC programs were right there with them where Alabama, Arkansas, Auburn, Georgia, LSU, Missouri, and Tennessee all had 12 or more picks in the 1980s.
+Kentucky once again had the most players selected in this decade, but many of the other current SEC programs were right there with them were Alabama, Arkansas, Auburn, Georgia, LSU, Missouri, and Tennessee all had 12 or more picks in the 1980s.

 Auburn led the way with three top-5 picks throughout the decade and Kentucky also had two in the same range.